Crispy Boursin Arancini Recipe

 - Place the vegetable oil in a small pot with high sides over medium-high heat.
 You want there to be at least 3 inches of oil – add more as needed.
 Attach an oil thermometer to the side.
 When the temperature reaches 300 degrees Fahrenheit, reduce the heat to medium and let it continue to heat until it is 375 degrees Fahrenheit.2 cups vegetable oil

-- When the oil has reached 375 degrees carefully drop 3 balls into the pot and give it a little stir.
+- When the oil reaches 375 degrees Fahrenheit, carefully drop 3 balls into the pot and give it a little stir.
 Cook the balls for 1 minute, or until they are light brown.
-Remove the balls from the oil and place them on a wire rack (set over a baking sheet for less mess.)
+Remove the balls from the oil and place them on a wire rack (set over a baking sheet for less mess).
 Repeat until all the balls are cooked.
 Serve immediately.

 Make ahead